givingwu/vue-mfe/README.md

 ## How

 The micro-frontend principle implemented by Vue-MFE is based on the pedestal (App).
 When the pedestal project intercepts the route without matching, it will try to dynamically load the sub-application (SubApp) routes.
-And after the sub-application routes is successfully injected into the pedestal's routing instance `this.$router`, `next(to)` thus achieves a complete closed loop.
+And after the sub-application routes are successfully injected into the pedestal's routing instance `this.$router`, `next(to)` thus achieves a complete closed loop.

 <p align="center">
   <img alt="vue-mfe base info" src="docs/.vuepress/public/images/vue-mfe-base.jpeg" width="600" height="400">